 Install equipment and materials to provide required working clearance for servicing, repair and maintenance.
 Coordinate final location of concealed equipment and devices requiring access with final location of required access panels and doors.
 Allow required space for removal of parts that require replacement or servicing.

-Install materials and equipment level and plumb, parallel and perpendicular to other building systems and components.
+Install materials and equipment level and plumb, parallel, and perpendicular to other building systems and components.

 Coordinate all cutting, patching and site work with the [Design Build Entity] [or] [General Contractor].